 Another way to change the page style is to insert a manual page break and specify the style of the subsequent page.
-The idea is simple: you break a sequence of page styles and start a new sequence.
+That is, you break a sequence of page styles and start a new sequence.
 To insert a page break, choose Insert > More Breaks > Manual Break.
-This section illustrates two common scenarios where page breaks are useful.
+This topic illustrates two common scenarios where page breaks are useful.